pattan9955/tp/docs/UserGuide.md

 **Additional Information:**<br />
 - An index number is required for the Command.
 Refer to the indexes displayed for each [Card](#33-cards) in the [Side Bar](#32-side-bar).
+- If multiple index numbers are specified, Fridgy will delete the ingredients at all specified index numbers.

 ### 4.4.3 Edit Ingredients